 From a basketball perspective, Yao got lucky with Houston.
 Surely, he would’ve improved Golden State significantly, but not more than Houston’s acquisition of Tracy McGrady in 2004—leading to four straight playoff appearances in Yao’s prime.

 Over his eight-year career (2002-11)—which ended prematurely due to foot injures—Yao made eight All-Star games, five All-NBA teams, and averaged 19.0 points, 9.2 rebounds, and 1.9 blocks per game.
 He carried on the legacy of great Rockets centers, but, more significantly, paved the way for basketball’s rapid growth in popularity in China—one of the many reasons for which was inducted into the Hall of Fame in 2016.
 Today, he’s the chairman of the Chinese Basketball Association.

-With the exception of the “We Believe” moment in 2007—which likely wouldn’t have existed had the team been built around Yao—Golden State didn’t truly turn around its fortunes until the drafting of Steph Curry in 2009 and new ownership in 2010.
+With the exception of the “We Believe” moment in 2007—which likely wouldn’t have existed and make cool Warriors news had the team been built around Yao—Golden State didn’t truly turn around its fortunes until the drafting of Steph Curry in 2009 and new ownership in 2010.
 By then, Yao’s career was almost over.